6 apps that take a picture to see how much something is worth

 - AI listing: Snap a pic and let Nifty's AI build a high-quality listing, with SEO-optimized titles and descriptions, and trending hashtags already filled out for you.
 Plus, it's cloud-based, mobile-friendly, and easy to use.

-- Crosslist now: With a couple of clicks, post your items across Poshmark, eBay, Mercari, Depop, and Etsy.
-No copy-paste, no multi-tab — it’s all in the cloud.
+- Crosslist now: With a couple of clicks, post your items across Whatnot, Poshmark, eBay, Mercari, Depop, and Etsy.
+No copy-paste, no multi-tab.
 (More marketplaces coming soon!)

 - Automatic delisting?
 Handled: When you make a sale, Nifty's sales detection auto-delists that item from every marketplace.
 Say goodbye to double-selling disasters and “sorry, it's already gone” apology messages.